Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to disrupt the status quo or cause trouble in a situation.
-The phrase metaphorically uses "rock" to imply shaking or causing instability, but it does not literally refer to a boat, making it idiomatic.
+The idiom metaphorically uses "rock" to imply shaking or causing instability, but it does not literally refer to a boat, making it idiomatic.

 Origin: